 (33) Certain exemptions should exist from the right of withdrawal, such as in cases where a right of withdrawal would be inappropriate, given the nature of the product, and exercising a right of withdrawal would unfairly disadvantage the trader.
-This is the case for instance, where foodstuffs and other hygienically sensitive or perishable goods are concerned, for example wine supplied a long time after the conclusion of the contract of a speculative nature where the value is dependent on fluctuations in the market (vin en primeur).
+That is applicable in particular to foodstuffs and other hygienically sensitive or perishable goods, for example to wine supplied a long time after the conclusion of the contract of a speculative nature where the value is dependent on fluctuations in the market (vin en primeur).
 Certain other goods or services whose price is dependent on market fluctuations, for instance commodities, should also be exempt from the right of withdrawal.